chrokh/mc-rndsim/README.markdown

-# Monte Carlo Simulation of Policy Intervention for R&D.
+# Monte Carlo Simulation of Policy Intervention for R&D

 This simple Monte Carlo simulation explores the effects of phase and agent parameter changes (which proxy policy intervention changes) on (1) the ENPV of R&D projects, and (2) the results of ENPV-based go/no-go decisions on said R&D projects.